TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 5. In Route Tracker, click "Connect to Game" and use the new ConnectionWindow
 6. Verify that:

-• Stats are updating in the Game Stats window
-• Route entries load from your TSV file
-• Items are marked complete when you collect them in-game
-• Progress is automatically saved with cycling backups
-• The enhanced UI features work correctly
+â€¢ Stats are updating in the Game Stats window â€¢ Route entries load from your TSV file â€¢ Items are marked complete when you collect them in-game â€¢ Progress is automatically saved with cycling backups â€¢ The enhanced UI features work correctly

 Debugging Checklist

-• [ ] Game executable name matches exactly (GoW.exe)
+â€¢ [ ] Game executable name matches exactly (GoW.exe)
-• [ ] Memory addresses are correct for your game version
-• [ ] Route file is properly formatted (tab-separated, not spaces)
-• [ ] Collectible types in route file match the switch statement
-• [ ] Settings directory is set correctly
-• [ ] ConnectionWindow shows your game in the dropdown
-• [ ] Autosave system creates backup files correctly
+â€¢ [ ] Memory addresses are correct for your game version â€¢ [ ] Route file is properly formatted (tab-separated, not spaces) â€¢ [ ] Collectible types in route file match the switch statement â€¢ [ ] Settings directory is set correctly â€¢ [ ] ConnectionWindow shows your game in the dropdown â€¢ [ ] Autosave system creates backup files correctly

 ---